Courses in the program:

 *Either Introduction to Peace, Justice, and Conflict Resolution (PJCR 100) or Introduction to Peace and Justice (SOCI/PJCR 222)

 * Four electives (12 credit hours) of which at least two courses must be at the 300-level or above, and at least one of which must include an international or comparative perspective

 * Total of 15 credit hours

-* Substitution of One Non-Cross-listed Course for Credit toward the Minor: Students may petition the PJCR Steering Committee to substitute one course not cross-listed with the Peace, Justice, and Conflict Resolution program (PJCR).
-The course should have identifiable content devoted to conflict resolution and/or peace and justice studies, and the student must be able to do a significant project or assignment based within these fields.
+* Such a Substitution of One Non-Cross-listed Course for Credit toward the Minor: Students may petition the PJCR Steering Committee to substitute one course not cross-listed with the Peace, Justice, and Conflict Resolution program (PJCR).
+Course should have identifiable content devoted to conflict resolution and/or peace and justice studies and the student must be able to do a significant project or assignment based within these fields.
 The student must submit a short proposal to the Steering Committee by midterm of the semester in which the course is taken, explaining how the student plans to fulfill the requirement.
 This proposal must be approved and signed by the instructor.

-* Directed Readings: Students may seek permission from the PJCR Steering Committee to take no more than one directed reading for PJCR credit.
+* Directed Readings: Students may seek permission from the PJCR Steering Committee to take a maximum of one Directed Readings course for PJCR credit.

-* Credit for Courses in the Student’s Major: Up to one course per major or another minor from the list of PJCR courses, or a course approved by petition, may also count toward the Peace, Justice, and Conflict Resolution minor.
+* Credit for Courses in the Student’s Major: Up to one course per major or in a different minor from the list of PJCR courses, or a course approved by petition, can also count toward the Peace, Justice, and Conflict Resolution minor.

 Recent cross-listed courses include: